When the building of the

 Badische Kommunale Landesbank (

-for a modern shopping center, scientists started to search for traces of earlier
+for a modern shopping center, scientists began searching for traces of earlier settlements at a site that had always been within the inner-city boundaries.

 Freiburg's Dominican monastery.